rohildshah/rohils-standalones/README.md

 --

 ### explode:
+File Type: Processing 3 (.pde)

+Ideal Platform: Processing 3

+An interesting proof of concept where an image is taken, and a backwards explosion on that image results.
+Works by taking individual pixels from the image, then drawing slightly larger circles with the same color value on that pixel's spot on the screen.
+After a while, the image will begin to show itself.

 ## How to run on your computer
 **Tested on Mac OS; this _may_ work on Windows as well**